CsillaFarkas/ParetoPick-R/README.md

 * Correlation tab
   * output largest accepted correlation in bold over table/could also be part of default setting
   * (python: deviations_step is currently the default value)

-* Cluster tab
-  * add possibility to limit range before clustering (where?), this is also useful for new default clustering

 * Analysis tab
   * this tab requires another name